-Amsterdam was a city that I always wanted to visit but always thought wheelchair access around the city would be tricky.
-The more research I did the more I began to realise it was more accessible than I originally thought.
-So last month we decided to go for a long weekend city break.
-We flew from Edinburgh into Amsterdam on a Thursday evening and spent three fantastic nights.
-So let me tell you how we got on at the Corendon Vitality Hotel Amsterdam in a wheelchair accessible room.
+Amsterdam was a city that I always wanted to visit, but I always thought wheelchair access around the city would be tricky.
+The more research I did, the more I began to realise it was more accessible than I originally thought.
+So we booked our flights and headed off for a long weekend city break.
+Here is my review after having stayed at the Corendon Vitality Hotel Amsterdam in a wheelchair accessible room.

 Booking an Accessible Room